 Rather than looking outside yourself, start by turning inward.
 That’s where you’ll find the answers that will lead you to the place you’re meant to be.
 The right time to venture online is after you’ve articulated and prioritized the features you need a place to have, because you then have the criteria you need to anchor and focus your research.

 As your guide, I help you gather and organize your search criteria and focus your online research on sites that will give you just the facts.
-By taking a deliberate, pro-active approach to your online research, you’ll be able to breeze through it all and avoid getting caught up in the rampant noise and distractions that can pull your search off-course.
+When you take a deliberate, pro-active approach to your online research, it’s easier to breeze through it all and avoid getting swept up in the rampant noise and distractions that can pull your search off-course.

 Pitfall #3: Pulling the wool over your own eyes